Roll a 6 to start.

-- Madness is associated with a roundel for the invented Cairo East station, which appeared on the cover of their second album and shows up in concerts and music videos every so often.
+- Madness is associated with a roundel for the invented Cairo East station, which appeared on the cover of their second album, Absolutely and shows up in concerts and music videos every so often.

 - Godsmack made a song called Someone in London, which consists solely of a sweet guitar riff and sound samples from the Tube, including "Mind the gap!".

 - In a similar vein, Judge Dread (no, not him) recorded a reggae song called "Mind the Gap"